franklobsty25/franklobsty25/README.md

 *WORKING EXPERIENCES*

-:man_office_worker: I am currently working with Bento Africa
+:man_office_worker: I am currently working with Bento Africa as a Backend Engineer

-:man_office_worker: I worked with Trea Digital
+:man_office_worker: I worked with Trea Digital as a Mobile developer

 :man_office_worker: I worked as a Freelancer

-*ACHIEVEMENTS*
+:man_office_worker: I worked with National Service as a System Administrator

+*PORTFOLIOS*

 :rocket: https://www.bento.africa/